 Over time, you’ll develop a formidable base complete with fortified walls and animal traps that will see you through the toughest of swarms.

-Like Dying Light, the game also ups the level of difficulty when exploring outside at night or during inclement weather.
+Like Dying Light, the game also increases the level of challenge when exploring outside at night or during inclement weather.

-There’s no shortage of 4 player co-op shooters and World War Z is one of the few games that gets the formula right while throwing zombies and character classes into the mix.
+There’s no dearth of 4 player co-op shooters and World War Z is one of the few games that gets the formula correct while throwing zombies and character classes into the mix.

 Not too surprising seeing as it draws most of its influence from zombie hits like Left 4 Dead and Left 4 Dead 2, both of which are still beloved and played to this day.